 Just prior to Christmas we welcomed Gary Osler (ICT Operations Team Leader) and John Worts (Information Security Manager) from Dacorum Borough Council to Pinewood Studios for a deep-dive session on the Commvault Activate Data Governance and Compliance solution.
-It was part of our Coffee at Pinewood promotion, which is a great opportunity to have a detailed discussion about any upcoming IT projects that you have and at the same time make the experience a little different.
+It was part of our Lunch at Pinewood promotion, which is a great opportunity to have a detailed discussion about any upcoming IT projects that you have and at the same time make the experience a little different.
 Gary and John certainly found it both educational and fun as the comments below demonstrate:

 “The solution presentations, demonstrations and technical discussions were extremely timely and relevant.
 Visiting the studios was fabulous and to get the chance to see iconic locations that had been used in countless classic films over the years was a real treat.